On this page:

 - Research grant info/deadlines

-- Organizational changes that do not affect significant numbers of faculty, staff and/or students
+- Organizational changes that do not affect significant numbers of faculty/staff

 - Large scale consultations